Skip to content

 Step 4Select Your Favorites or Passwords File

 After you choose the type, you will see a ‘Choose file’ button.
 Click this button.
-Your computer’s file explorer will open.
-This lets you look through your files.
+Your computer’s file explorer will open, letting you look through your files.
 Find the file you saved from your old browser or wherever you created it.

-Click on the correct HTML file (for favorites) or CSV file (for passwords).
+Click on the correct HTML file for your favorites or the CSV file for your passwords.
 Then, click the ‘Open’ button in the file explorer window.
-Edge will start reading and importing the information from that file.
+Edge will then start reading and importing the information from that file.

 Microsoft Edge import settings showing options for importing favorites and passwords from files.